Skip to main content

 • Expertise Required: Tipping is a precise process that requires knowledge and experience.
 Incorrect tipping can negatively affect performance and even damage the shaft.

-• Fitting Professionals: Golfers interested in shaft tipping should consult with a club fitting professional, like those at Augusta Custom Clubs, to ensure the modification is done correctly and tailored to their specific needs.
+• Fitting Professionals: Golfers interested in shaft tipping should consult with a club fitting professional, like those at Augusta Custom Clubs and Swing Analysis, to ensure the modification is done correctly and tailored to their specific needs.

 6. Not for Every Golfer: